Alibaba Group picks Jonathan Lu as next CEO

 Billionaire Ma is the 11th richest man in China according to Forbes and one of China's best known corporate leaders.
 Ma announced his decision to step down as CEO in January, citing his desire to pass baton to a younger generation of leaders.
 He will remain chairman of the group.

-Alibaba is facing competition from e-commerce platforms including 360buy, E-commerce China Dangdang Inc DANG.N, Amazon.com Inc AMNZ.O and Tencent Holdings (0700.HK).
+Alibaba is facing competition from e-commerce platforms including 360buy, E-commerce China Dangdang Inc, Amazon.com Inc and Tencent Holdings.

 In the agreement inked between Yahoo and Alibaba last year, Yahoo built in financial incentives for Alibaba if it lists by 2015.